In general, pressure washers that are reasonably priced can adequately handle most basic outdoor cleaning tasks.

-What Is the Ideal Psi for a Pressure Washer?
+What Is the Ideal Pressure Washer PSI?

-Depending on the task at hand you should be looking for a pressure washer that has a range of between 1300-2300 PSI.
+Depending on the task at hand, you should look for a pressure washer that has a range of between 1300-2300 PSI.

-What Type of Pressure Washers Are There?
+Type of Pressure Washers

 There are two types of pressure washers, electric and gas-powered.